JuliaIO/EzXML.jl/docs/src/manual.md

 ```

-Unlike DOM interfaces, methods are applied to a reader object.
-This is because
+Unlike the DOM API, methods are applied to a reader object.
+This is because the
-the streaming reader does not construct a DOM tree while reading and hence we
+streaming reader does not construct a DOM tree while reading and hence we have
-have no access to actual nodes of an XML document.
+no access to actual nodes of an XML document.
 Methods like `nodetype`,
 `nodename`, `nodecontent`, `namespace` and `getindex` are overloaded for the
 reader type.